It seems everyone is talking these days about how to eat healthy. How do you sort fact from opinion and cut through the confusion?

 Fact: By joining our #BreakUpWithSalt campaign, you can tell food companies that you want healthier options.

 Did you know that 71 percent of the sodium we eat comes from restaurant and commercially processed foods?
-You can ask for healthier options using our action portal:
+You can ask for healthier options by taking action on any of these campaigns.

 Myth: Only fresh fruits and vegetables are healthy.

 Fact: A healthy eating plan can include fresh, frozen, canned and dried produce.